athenaeum-app/athena-client/README.md

 A simple, fast, and intuitive library of moments.
 Acting as a personal mini-blog application, Athena focuses on capturing bite-sized and extensively filterable moments.

+Athena is an app that stores moments (essentially formatted notes), into four layers:

+- At the top is the Athenaeum, which contains all of a user's data.
+- Then archives, which are like folders, splitting the user's data into seperate broad sections.
+- Then moments, which are the individual "entries" of user data, like a short blog post.

+The layers exist to allow for easy organization and filtering.

 ## What's a Moment?

-A moment is like a post.
-It consists of three parts:
+A moment is like a post or formatted note.
+It consists of three main parts:

 - **Title**: A short summary of the body.
 - **Content**: A description of the moment.
 Could be anything!
 It's basically a message.
 - **Tags**: This is where Athena shines.
 Tags are easily accessible and filterable, so use them!

-Athena is all about a library of **archives**, which in turn are **libraries of moments**.
-For example, there may be a school archive, and inside the school archive is a few moments regarding Physics, Math, Science, and any other school related moment.
-Each moment has their own relevant tags.
+Moments are assigned to the currently selected archive, or none.

 ## Core Features